[Skip to Content]

 Award: The award consists of up to $1,000 to be used to attend the annual National Conference.
 Recipients will be invited to attend a variety of workshops and presentations that are of particular interest to new teachers at the annual National Conference.

-Robert E. Yager Exemplary Teaching Award - Recognizes teachers who successfully use innovation and excellence in their classroom.
-(Awaiting contract renewal)
+Robert E. Yager Exemplary Teaching Award - Recognizes teachers who exhibit exemplary innovation in the field of science education in their classroom.

 Sylvia Shugrue Award for Elementary School Teachers - Honors one elementary school teacher who has established (or is establishing) an interdisciplinary, inquiry-based lesson plan.
 The lesson plan will fully reference sources of information and any relevant National Science Education Standards and benchmarks found in the Atlas of Science Literacy.